Battle of Medina Ridge: Aviation Brigade, 1st Armored Division Valorous Unit Award Citation

-Headquarters and Headquarters Company, Aviation Brigade, 1st Armored Division distinguished itself by gallantry in action against an armed enemy during Operation DESERT STORM from 23 to 28 February 1991.
+Headquarters and Headquarters Company, Aviation Brigade, 1st Armored Division distinguished itself by gallantry in action against an armed enemy during Operation Desert Storm February 23 - 28th, 1991.
 The brigade conducted combat operations to ascertain enemy dispositions along the division's zone of advance.
 The brigade's aircraft conducted continuous flight operations as the division's movement to contact accelerated into Iraq.
 Time and again the attack helicopters were employed against Iraqi armored elements forward of the division's ground forces.
 The brigade conducted thirty-nine straight hours of continuous combat operations, rotating companies into and out of the battle.
 Because of their integration into the division's close fight, the destruction of the Medina and Adnan Divisions was assured.
 Attack helicopters maintained a steady destructive presence in front of the division, engaging targets of opportunity and rapidly shifting their focus and combat power as the scenario required.
 The brigade's final battle commenced when the division raced to clear its zone of advance to the Kuwaiti border prior to the impending cease-fire.
 The brigade completed its combat operations without suffering the loss of any aircraft, vehicles or personnel.
-Through their expertise, tenacity, and courage, Headquarters and Headquarters Company, Aviation Brigade, 1st Armored Division actions reflect great credit upon themselves and the United States Army.